BillSchultzOES/oes-sop-public/README.md

 devtools::install_github('gibbonscharlie/bfe')
 ```

-The current reliance `renv` should take care of all of those version control issues for us.
+The current reliance `renv` should take care of all of those version control issues for us, and help prevent new ones if any packages change in the future in a way that breaks our code.
 But this section of the README has been retained just in case we decide to drop `renv` in the future.

 # To update the web preview: